PetraVidnerova/AnANAS/README.md

 device:
   device_type: GPU
 ```
-In fact, the usage of GPU or CPU is depands on your tensorflow version.
+In fact, the usage of GPU or CPU depands on your tensorflow version.
 With tensorflow-gpu it will run on GPU.
 Option `device_type: GPU`
 only forces the  fitness function to use a multi-model and evaluate individuals simutaneously on one GPU.
 If no GPU, use `device_type: CPU` and `n_cpus` that forces a use of multiprocessing with the given number of workers.